prozum/midiogre/README.md

 -DDOC           |       0       | Build Documentation

-So to install Midiogre to /home/user/midiogre without samples and documentation you would do as following:
+So to install Midiogre to /home/user/midiogre

+without samples and documentation you could do the following:

 ```bash
 [user midiogre-git]$ mkdir build && cd build